Extend the life of your home and contents

 - Update software regularly.

-- Install and maintain anti-virus software and always use strong passwords to protect from cyber attack.
+- Install and maintain anti-virus software and always use strong passwords to protect against cyber attack.

-- Delete unnecessary files or use external storage to free up space.
+- Delete old files or use external storage to free up space.